sundas586/window_function_sql/README.md

 These two functions are PERCENT_RANK and CUME_DIST.<br/>
 They are similar to the RANK function but return a percent over the group instead of just a ranking number.

+For a list of scores, PERCENT_RANK returns the percent of values less than the current score.
+CUME_DIST, which stands for cumulative distribution, returns the actual position of the score. <br/>
+If there are 100 scores and the PERCENT_RANK is 90, that means that the score is higher than 90 scores.
+If the CUME_DIST is 90, that means that the score is the 90th one in the list.